The Dance of Desire: Understanding ADHD in Women

 Dig deeper to discover the heart’s silent scenes.

-Seeking connection, relinquishing blame?
+Seeking connection, relinquishing my blame.

 Edited by: ElRoyPoet, 2026